lgmacedo/softracker/README.md

 ```bash
 {
     "_id": 671603,
     "_date": "2020-07-01T18:00:00",
     "_direction": 87,
     "_distance": 25000000,
     "_time": 36000,
     "_fixed_gps": true,
     "_historic_gps": true,
     "_ignition": true,
     "_negative_latitude": true,
     "_negative_longitude": true,
     "_current_speed": 60,
     "_latitude": 19.932833,
     "_longitude": 43.938493
 }
 ```

 ## Project structure

 ## Next steps

+Future functionalities that will be brought to Softracker:

+- Data storage using a SQL database and Prisma ORM.
+- User validation through JWT, associating devices with users so that a given device can only be seen by their respective owners.